gavinhoward/bc/manuals/build.md

 ## Cross Compiling

-To cross-compile this `bc`, an appropriate compiler must be present and assigned to the environment variable `HOSTCC`.
+To cross-compile this `bc`, an appropriate compiler must be present and assigned to the environment variable `HOSTCC` or `HOST_CC` (the two are equivalent, though `HOSTCC` is prioritized).
 This is in order to bootstrap core file(s), if the architectures are not compatible (i.e., unlike i686 on x86_64).
 Thus, the approach is:

 ```
 HOSTCC="/path/to/native/compiler" ./configure.sh